Low-Cost Privacy-Preserving Decentralized Learning: : Locally-Correlated Noise

 \subsection{Detailed description of \sys}

 \sys's model-averaging procedure is described in \cref{alg:ZeroSum}.
 It relies on a stochastic communication topology~\cite{devosEpidemicLearningBoosting2023} captured by the gossip matrix $\gossmatrix{}{t}$, where $t$ denotes the current learning iteration (\cref{Gossip:avg}).
 Node $a$ first determines its neighborhood $\neighbors{a}{t}$ and the weights $\gossmatrix{a}{t}$ that its neighbors apply.
-Then, to protect its local data, a node $a$ adds a noise $\zsumnoise{a}{v}{t}$ to its model $\model{a}{t}$ before sending it to each of its neighbors $v\in\neighbors{a}{t}$.
-By construction, these noises sum to zero (Lines 2-3) to discard their contribution to the global average.
-A node adapts how it protects its data by picking its own privacy parameter $\ynoisestd{a}$, which itself drives the variance $\lr^2\ynoisevar{a}$ of the injected noises.
+Then, to protect its local data, a node $a$ adds noise $\zsumnoise{a}{v}{t}$ to its model $\model{a}{t}$ before sending it to each of its neighbors, $v\in\neighbors{a}{t}$.
+By construction, the added noise sums to zero (Lines 2-3 of~\cref{alg:ZeroSum}) so as not to affect the computation of the global average.
+A node adapts how it protects its data by picking its own privacy parameter $\privacyparameter{a}$, which itself drives the variance $\lr^2\ynoisevar{a}$ of the injected noises.

+To generate zero-summing noises in~\cref{alg:ZeroSum}, a node $a$ first generates an \emph{initial noise} $\ynoise{a}{v}{t}$ (Line 2) for each of its neighbors $v$.
+Those noises are then correlated to create \emph{pairwise noises} $\zsumnoise{a}{v}{t}$ (Line 3) that will directly be added to the model sent to each neighbor.
+Those pairwise noises are the ones observed by an attacker.

 In contrast to \cite{gadePrivateOptimizationNetworks2018}, \cref{alg:ZeroSum} uses a \emph{closed neighborhood} that includes the local node $a$ (\ie $a\in \neighbors{a}{}$).
 Hence, even if $a$ is surrounded by attackers after an eclipse attack~\cite{singhEclipseAttacksOverlay2006}, $a$'s model remains protected to some extent as the noises of the models sent to $\neighbors{a}{}\setminus\{a\}$ do not cancel out.